CxWatcher/CxWatcher.github.io/README.md

 Kick.com Cx Stream Multi-Viewer + Public Embed

-## Public Kick.com Embed
+## Public Kick Embed

-To embed the Kick.com stream viewer on your website, you can use the following URL format:
+To embed any Kick.com stream on your website, you can use the following URL:

 ```html
 https://cxwatcher.github.io/embed.html?user=<USERNAME>